 Chipotle also said that it threw away all correspondence, documents, and memos about the former manager's dismissal.
 Ms. Ortiz claimed she never stole any money and claimed that Chipotle had deliberately fired her because of her past workers' compensation lawsuits and pregnancies.
 The California court eventually sided with Ms. Ortiz.

-How to File a Case for Wrongful Termination in California
+How To File A Case For Wrongful Termination In California?

 In California Employment Law, Wrongful Termination is said to have happened when an individual has been fired for illegal reasons, such as discrimination or abuse.
 In other words, in violation of state or federal laws, an employee who has been dismissed unfairly will file a wrongful termination claim requesting reimbursement for damages.

 It is also illegal to fire an employee in California either because they have filed a legal case against the employer or because, as a whistleblower, an employee has brought the employer's misconduct report to light.
 This form of action is called "retaliatory."
-If you think that you have been a victim of wrongful termination in Los Angeles, there are some steps that you need to take in order to defend your rights.
+If you think that you have been a victim of wrongful termination in Los Angeles, there are some steps that you need to take to defend your rights.

-The evidence you can deliver showing were wrongfully terminated is crucial in a wrongful termination case.
+The evidence you can deliver showing you were wrongfully terminated is crucial in a wrongful termination case.
 It is necessary to ensure that you have written proof of comments and other facts that you may be able to use during the proceedings to show wrongful termination in a California lawsuit.
 This could be anything as basic as your employer's negative remark.
-If you are reporting a statement, make sure that you include the time, place, and names of individuals present when the comment was made.
+If you are reporting a statement, ensure that you include the time, place, and names of individuals present when the comment was made.

 It helps to be organized by generating evidence of all events leading to your termination.
 Be consistent with keeping all bits of evidence that are important to your argument in written documents.
 Specifically, here are some of the documents that are important to support your wrongful termination claim in California: